 Varicose veins, which arise due to chronic venous insufficiency, are not simply unsightly; they can also cause pain and discomfort.
 Some of the symptoms, such as restless legs or cramping, might arise even if you do not have the visible signs of the disorder.

 Radiofrequency ablation destroys the vein through the use of heat.
-The practitioner uses ultrasound to find the vein and place a probe in the right location.
-The probe then generates heat to cover the entire length of the vein to remove the problem veins.
-Most patients experience promising results in a short period of time.
+The practitioner uses ultrasound to find the vein and place a radiofrequency ablation catheter within the abnormal vein.
+The catheter then generates heat to seal the vein – eventually scarring away.
+Most patients experience excellent results in a short period of time.

 With ultrasound-guided foam sclerotherapy, the vein doctor also utilizes an ultrasound to guide the procedure.
-Upon finding the correct vein, the doctor injects a special chemical known as sclerosant into the problem vein.
-The foam solution incorporated in this type of sclerotherapy facilitates spasms in the vein so more of the chemical can be injected for better results.
+Upon accessing the abnormal varicose vein, the doctor injects a medicine known as sclerosant into the problem vein.
+The foam solution incorporated in this type of sclerotherapy facilitates spasms in the vein and causes the vein to eventually collapse and disappear.

-Unlike the previous treatments, microphlebectomy requires incisions.
+Unlike the previous treatments, microphlebectomy requires tiny incisions.
 The vein doctor makes small incisions in the skin through which the varicose vein is removed.
-The incisions are so small that generally they do not require stitches or a stay in the hospital to recover.
+The incisions are so small that they do not require stitches and heal with minimal to no scarring.